cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

 replicas, one Pod at a time, starting from the one with the highest serial.
 The primary is the last node to be upgraded.
-This operation is configurable and managed by the `masterUpdateStrategy` option, accepting these two values:
+This operation is configurable and managed by the `primaryUpdateStrategy` option, accepting these two values:

 * `switchover`: the rolling update process is managed by Kubernetes